mottosso/add/README.md

 The single argument calls upon a similarly named shell script, `env-myenv.bat` for Windows and `env-myenv.sh` for any other platform.

-`env-myenv.x` is a any regular shell script.
+`env-myenv.x` is a regular shell script.

 #### Example 1 - A Python environment